Lower Body Revolution™

 ALT =[“Dr. Jolie Bookspan, researcher in human physiology in extreme environments, clinician in fixing pain and injuries: More on Dr. Bookspan's web page - http://drbookspan.com/research.html"]

-Welcome to my Lower Body Healthier Training Class Syllabus, on my large, no-charge web site Dr. Bookspan.com.
-Each of my classes has its own syllabus page.
-See all class descriptions, times, and links to those syllabus pages on the Classes page.
+Welcome to Lower Body Healthier Training Class Syllabus, on my no-charge, no ad web site DrBookspan.
+Each of my classes has its own syllabus.
+See class descriptions, times, and links to those syllabus pages on the Classes page.

-On THIS page: Info about my fun active Lower Body workshop that provides a workout at the same time that you learn better bio-mechanics for healthier daily life.
+On this page: A bit about my Lower Body workshop that provides a workout at the same time that you learn better bio-mechanics for healthier daily life and your sports.

 We retrain movement habits that you need for stronger, pain-free everyday life, and for exercise from easy to the hardest - all your bending, walking, jumping, stepping up and down, and moving habits for your knees, back, legs, abdomen and core, ankles, and feet.

-Studies tracking outcomes of standard training programs show that core and leg programs are not stopping injury as hoped.
-It is no mystery.
-Common core and lower body exercises often add to injury and are done with in positions that are not the way your body needs to work in real life.
-Even with good exercise rehab for lower body injuries, people return to unhealthful movement habits the rest of the day.
+Studies tracking outcomes of standard training programs show that some core and leg programs are not stopping injury as hoped.
+Even with good exercise rehab for lower body injuries, people may return to unhealthful movement habits the rest of the day.
 We change that.

-Navigation links for this site for more articles are at the bottom of this page, along with buttons to LIKE, TWEET, and SHARE.
+Navigation links are at the bottom of this page.

 What We Do